 Senior Governance Consultant, BoardSource

-Active on nonprofit boards, David is secretary of Discovery Community, immediate past treasurer of the International Association for Volunteer Effort (IAVE), immediate past chair of the Council for Certification in Volunteer Administration (CCVA), and past president of Volunteer Alexandria.
-He is a summa cum laude, Phi Beta Kappa graduate with a bachelor of arts degree in English and religion from Wake Forest University in Winston-Salem, North Carolina.
+Active on nonprofit boards, David is immediate past secretary of Discovery Community, past treasurer of the International Association for Volunteer Effort (IAVE), past chair of the Council for Certification in Volunteer Administration (CCVA), and past president of Volunteer Alexandria.
+He holds a degree in English and religion from Wake Forest University and lives in El Cerrito, CA.